 What benefits will be paid if I die in service?

-If you die in service as a member of the L G P S, subject to the qualifying conditions detailed, the benefits shown below are payable.
+If you die in service as a member of the L G P S, subject to the qualifying conditions detailed, the benefits shown below will be paid.

 A lump sum death grant A lump sum death grant of two times your career average pay is payable no matter how long you have been a member of the L G P S, provided you are under age 75 at your date of death.